 What tests are required?

-2. OCT retinal scan – It is a simple test which uses a light beam to build up a detailed picture of the retina.
-In retinal vein occlusion there is macular oedema as seen in figure 4.
+2. Swept-source OCT retinal scan – It is a test which uses a light beam to create an ultra-high-definition scan of picture of the macula.
+It helps confirm the diagnosis of macular oedema and monitor progress once treatment is commenced.

 What are the treatment options for macular oedema?